rduraj96/crimenyc/README.md

 ## Hosted Site with Embedded Visualizations
  - Link: https://rduraj96.github.io/crimenyc/
  - This is the easiest way to interact with our visualizations without the need for Tableau.
-Its simply an HTML file thats hosted on Github Pages with our visualizations embedded.
+It's simply an HTML file that's hosted on Github Pages with our visualizations embedded.

  ## Links to Packaged Workbook Files (.twbx)
  - https://drive.google.com/file/d/1q71Kh1V68d9XY6n5aJFrHL0F0f41X-kK/view?usp=sharing (map of number of crimes in each zipcode)
- -
+ - https://drive.google.com/file/d/18dF3kingbQVAq5p0bJ0_E-DZHX_KfFPx/view?usp=sharing (heatmap, histogram, density maps, and line chart)

  ## Instructions to Run Locally
  - To run our visualizations locally, you need to download the two packaged workbook files (.twbx) that are linked above.